volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "cluster_id no_cluster_id" must be set no_cluster_id = true
+  // One of the arguments from this list "no_cluster_id cluster_id" must be set no_cluster_id = true

   // One of the arguments from this list "discovery_k8s discovery_consul" must be set

   discovery_k8s {
     access_info {
-      // One of the arguments from this list "kubeconfig_url connection_info in_cluster" must be set
+      // One of the arguments from this list "connection_info in_cluster kubeconfig_url" must be set

       kubeconfig_url {
         blindfold_secret_info_internal {
           decryption_provider = "value"

           location = "string:///U2VjcmV0SW5mb3JtYXRpb24="

           store_provider = "value"
         }

         secret_encoding_type = "secret_encoding_type"

-        // One of the arguments from this list "vault_secret_info clear_secret_info wingman_secret_info blindfold_secret_info" must be set
+        // One of the arguments from this list "blindfold_secret_info vault_secret_info clear_secret_info wingman_secret_info" must be set

-        clear_secret_info {
+        blindfold_secret_info {
-          provider = "box-provider"
+          decryption_provider = "value"

-          url      = "string:///U2VjcmV0SW5mb3JtYXRpb24="
+          location = "string:///U2VjcmV0SW5mb3JtYXRpb24="

+          store_provider = "value"
         }
       }